 Running Club: 3rd, 4th and 5th Grade Students

-Sponsors: Mrs. Collins, Ms. Colvin, Mrs. Roush, Mrs. Ashepak and Mrs. Brooks
+Sponsors: Ms. Colvin, Mrs. Roush, Mrs. Ashepak and Mrs. Schauffler

 The Running Club will be all about promoting a healthy lifestyle regardless of fitness level!
 Students will be running to reach goals and foster an enthusiasm for health and fitness.

 *Meets on Friday before school at 8:15 a.m.